Falsifiability

 This asymmetry can only be seen rigorously when methodological falsification issues are put aside.
 Otherwise, a stated observation of one or even more black swans constitute at best a problematic refutation of the claim.
 Accordingly, to be rigorous, falsifiability is a logical criterion within an empirical language that is accepted by convention and allows these methodological considerations to be avoided.
-Only then the asymmetry and falsifiability are rigorous.
+Only then are the asymmetry and falsifiability rigorous.
 Popper argued that it should not be conflated with falsificationism, which is a methodological approach where scientists actively try to find evidence to disprove theories.
 Falsifiability is distinct from Lakatos' falsificationism.
 Its purpose is to make theory predictive, testable and useful in practice.

 By contrast, the Duhem–Quine thesis says that definitive experimental falsifications are impossible and that no scientific hypothesis is by itself capable of making predictions, because an empirical test of the hypothesis requires background assumptions, which acceptations are methodological decisions in Lakatos' falsificationism.

 Popper's response was that falsifiability is a logical criterion.
 Experimental research has the Duhem problem and other problems, such as the problem of induction, but, according to Popper, logical induction is a fallacy and statistical tests, which are possible only when a theory is falsifiable, are useful within a critical discussion.

 Popper's distinction between logic and methodology has not allowed falsifiability to escape some criticisms aimed at methodology.
 For example, Popper's rejection of Marxism as unscientific because of its resistance to negative evidence is a methodological position, but the problems with this position are nevertheless presented as a limitation of falsifiability.
 Others, despite the unsuccessful proposals of Russell, the Vienna Circle, Lakatos, and others to establish a rigorous way of justifying scientific theories or research programs and thus demarcating them from non-science and pseudoscience, criticize falsifiability for not following a similar proposal and for supporting instead only a methodology based on critical discussion.